peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 To create a uniquely challenging test, we employed a multi-step, deterministic process to generate the textual stimuli, organized into four main stages:

 1.  **Data Sourcing & Candidate Qualification:** A `Raw Subject Database` of over 10,000 famous individuals was derived from the Astro-Databank (ADB) and subjected to a rigorous, deterministic filtering pass to create a high-quality cohort of "eligible candidates."
-2.  **LLM-based Candidate Selection:** This eligible cohort was then processed by two LLM-driven scripts (`generate_eminence_scores.py`, `generate_ocean_scores.py`) that scored subjects for historical eminence and personality diversity, respectively.
-A data-driven cutoff based on score variance determined the final subject pool.
+2.  **LLM-based Candidate Selection:** This eligible cohort was then processed by two LLM-driven scripts (`generate_eminence_scores.py`, `generate_ocean_scores.py`) that scored every subject for historical eminence and personality diversity.
+The final selection is then performed by a third script (`select_final_candidates.py`), which applies a data-driven cutoff based on score variance to determine the final subject pool.
 3.  **Manual Data Processing:** The final subject list was processed by a commercial astrology program (Solar Fire) to calculate the precise celestial positions for each person.
 4.  **Profile Generation:** A custom Python script (`generate_personalities_db.py`) then processed this celestial data.
 Using a `Neutralized Component Library` of pre-written sentences, the script deterministically assembled a unique personality narrative for each individual based on a validated algorithm.
     - The script's algorithm loads its core logic—point weights and balance thresholds—from external data files (`point_weights.csv`, `balance_thresholds.csv`).
 It uses these to calculate weighted scores for various astrological factors (elements, modes, quadrants, etc.) and classify them as 'strong' or 'weak' based on their prominence.